The Nidus Registry is different from other registries set up by the government or required by legislation.

 Forgot your password?

 At the Log In page, click ‘Forgot Password?’
-Enter the Nidus ID (7 numbers) and submit to re-set password.
+Enter the Nidus ID (7 numbers) and click Reset Password.
 The email address associated with the Registry Account will receive a message with a link to make a new password.
 Check the Junk Folder in case.
 The link to re-set password expires in 24 hours as a security measure.
 If this happens, start again.

 It is very important to have only ONE Registry Account per person.